 Pesto is, on the surface, a very simple sauce.
-It requires no cooking, and has few ingredients.
-And yet read just any authoritative source on pesto and you're confronted with a laundry list of Dos and Don'ts.
+It requires no cooking and has few ingredients.
+And yet, read just about any authoritative source on pesto, and you're confronted with a laundry list of dos and don'ts.

-I wanted to explore these rules of pesto-making, so I've been running recipe tests all week long, and in the process I've realized an important thing: it's really easy to get sick of pesto.
-Now, don't get me wrong, because I love pesto and I get excited for it when summer rolls around and basil crops up at the farmers market.
-But man, if I'm to be completely honest, I tire of it very quickly.
+To explore these rules of pesto-making, I've been running recipe tests all week long, and in the process, I've realized an important thing: It's really easy to get sick of pesto.
+Now, don't get me wrong, because I love pesto, and I get excited for it when summer rolls around and basil crops up at the farmers market.
+But man, if I'm to be completely honest, I tire of it.

 Still, we want the best pesto, right?
 So how do we get there?
 Let's take a closer look.